The viral offering of a Cuban in front of the Trump Tower: "For all the I-220A"

 What role do social media play in raising awareness about the situation of Cubans with I-220A?

 Social media is a key tool for highlighting the reality and challenges faced by Cubans with I-220A.
-Through platforms like TikTok, migrants share their experiences, spark discussions, and find support within the community, which helps raise awareness about their situation and the issues they confront.
+Through platforms like TikTok, migrants share their experiences, spark debates, and find support within the community, helping to raise awareness about their situation and the issues they face.

 Filed under: